jreyesv063/wprime_plus_b/README.md

 The output should look something like this:

 ```
-usage: submit.py [-h] [--processor PROCESSOR] [--executor EXECUTOR] [--year YEAR] [--yearmod YEARMOD] [--channel CHANNEL] [--nfiles NFILES] [--workers WORKERS] [--redirector REDIRECTOR]
+usage: submit.py [-h] [--facility FACILITY] [--redirector REDIRECTOR] [--processor PROCESSOR] [--executor EXECUTOR] [--workers WORKERS] [--year YEAR] [--yearmod YEARMOD] [--channel CHANNEL]
-                 [--tag TAG] [--nsplit NSPLIT] [--sample SAMPLE] [--facility FACILITY] [--fileset FILESET]
+                 [--fileset FILESET] [--sample SAMPLE] [--nfiles NFILES] [--nsplit NSPLIT] [--tag TAG] [--eos EOS]

 optional arguments:
   -h, --help            show this help message and exit
+  --facility FACILITY   facility to run jobs {'coffea-casa', 'lxplus'} (default coffea-casa)
+  --redirector REDIRECTOR
+                        redirector to find CMS datasets {use 'xcache' at coffea-casa. use 'cmsxrootd.fnal.gov', 'xrootd-cms.infn.it' or 'cms-xrd-global.cern.ch' at lxplus} (default xcache)
   --processor PROCESSOR
-                        processor to be used {trigger, ttbar, candle, btag_eff}
+                        processor to be used {trigger, ttbar, candle, btag_eff} (default ttbar)
-  --executor EXECUTOR   executor to be used {iterative, futures, dask}
+  --executor EXECUTOR   executor to be used {iterative, futures, dask} (default iterative)
-  --year YEAR           year of the data {2016, 2017, 2018}
-  --yearmod YEARMOD     year modifier {'', 'APV'}
-  --channel CHANNEL     lepton channel to be processed {'mu', 'ele'}
-  --nfiles NFILES       number of .root files to be processed by sample (default 1.
-To run all files use -1)
   --workers WORKERS     number of workers to use with futures executor (default 4)
-  --redirector REDIRECTOR
-                        redirector to find CMS datasets {use 'xcache' at coffea-casa. use 'cmsxrootd.fnal.gov', 'xrootd-cms.infn.it' or 'cms-xrd-global.cern.ch' at lxplus}
-  --tag TAG             tag of the submitted jobs
+  --year YEAR           year of the data {2016, 2017, 2018} (default 2017)
+  --yearmod YEARMOD     year modifier {'', 'APV'} (default '')
+  --channel CHANNEL     lepton channel to be processed {'mu', 'ele'} (default mu)
+  --fileset FILESET     name of a json file at `wprime_plus_b/fileset` (default `wprime_plus_b/fileset/fileset_{year}_UL_NANO.json`)
+  --sample SAMPLE       sample key to be processed {'all', 'mc' or <sample_name>} (default all)
+  --nfiles NFILES       number of .root files to be processed by sample.
+To run all files use -1 (default 1)
-  --nsplit NSPLIT       number of subsets to divide the fileset into
+  --nsplit NSPLIT       number of subsets to divide the fileset into (default 1)
-  --sample SAMPLE       sample key to be processed
-  --facility FACILITY   facility to run jobs {'coffea-casa', 'lxplus'}
-  --fileset FILESET     json fileset
+  --tag TAG             tag of the submitted jobs (default test)
+  --eos EOS             wheter to copy or not output files to EOS (default False)
 ```
 By running this script, a desired processor is executed at some facility, defined by the `--facility` flag.
 [Coffea-Casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is faster and more convenient, however still somewhat experimental so for large inputs and/or processors which may require heavier cpu/memory using HTCondor at lxplus is recommended (click [here](https://batchdocs.web.cern.ch/local/quick.html) for more info).

 You can select the executor to run the processor using the `--executor` flag.
 Three executors are available: `iterative`, `futures`, and `dask`.
 The `iterative` executor uses a single worker, while the `futures` executor uses the number of workers specified by the `--workers` flag.
 The `dask` executor uses Dask functionalities to scale up the analysis (only available at coffea-casa).

 With `--fileset` you can define the name of a .json fileset at `wprime_plus_b/fileset`.
+By default, `--fileset UL`, selects the `wprime_plus_b/fileset/fileset_{year}_UL_NANO.json` fileset.
 The year can be selected using the `--year` flag, and the `--yearmod` flag is used to specify whether the dataset uses APV or not.
-Set `--fileset UL` to select the `wprime_plus_b/fileset/fileset_{year}_UL_NANO.json` fileset.
-Use `--sample all` to select all samples or `--sample mc` to select only MC samples.
-You can also select a particular sample by typing `--sample <sample_name>`, where the available sample names are:
+Use `--sample all` or `--sample mc` to run over all or only MC samples, respectively.
+You can also select a particular sample with `--sample <sample_name>`, where the available sample names are:
   * `DYJetsToLL_M-50_HT-70to100`
   * `DYJetsToLL_M-50_HT-100to200`
   * `DYJetsToLL_M-50_HT-200to400`